You can use the blog post API to publish and manage blog posts. Learn more about how to create and maintain your blog on the HubSpot Knowledge Base.

 ).

-You can create a blog post by making a POST
+To create a blog post, make a POST

 request to the /cms/v3/blogs/posts